Probability Distributions/Models#

 TypeError if the passed x has wrong shape/size

-Calculate the gradient of the probability mass function (PMF) of a uncorrelated multivariate Bernoulli distribution, evaluated at given binary state x, and with parameters theta.
-The derivative is taken with respect to the distribution parameters (success probabilities) not the realization of the random variable x.
+Calculate the gradient of the probability mass function (PMF) of a uncorrelated multivariate Bernoulli distribution, evaluated at given binary state or a batch of states (random variable realization) x, and with parameters defined by the underlying probability of success.

 Parameters: